HowestX/howestx-docs/final.md

 Now go to the language settings on your Django admin panel, you can find these at `<your_website>/admin/dark_lang`.
 For example:  `http://www.howestx.be/admin/dark_lang`.

 There you must add a configuration, this configuration contains what languages users can select.
 Note that everything must be typed in lowercase, that '_' becomes '-', and everything should be comma seperated.
-For example:
+For example

     en,nl-nl,fr,ar,es-419